jberthe/generator-app-fiori/README.md

 ### Version 1.3.0
 * Upd: Prompting CDN UI5 version add other to be able to use another library
 * Add: command changeui5version
+* Add: command newfragment with 3 templates
-* Fix: Odata mainservice when no servic prompting
+* Fix: Odata mainservice when no service prompting
 * Add: OData service helper during the prompting process.
 A REST request is sent to retreive all services available.
+* Generator quality
+    + Add unit test for the generator
+    + Add code coverage for the generator

 ### Version 1.2.2